 Here are some things we do know, putting together the pieces of the puzzle from various reports online:

 - Earning Delta 360° in a hub market is harder than earning it from an outstation.
-This one is somewhat common sense, but to earn Delta 360° from Salt Lake City, Minneapolis, or Atlanta, for example, requires a lot more spending than someone in Pittsburgh, let’s say.
-Simply stated, flyers in key hub markets are competing with more flyers from the same city, so Delta has to choose those passengers who mean the most to them, and spend the most on airfare.
+This one is somewhat common sense, but to earn Delta 360° from Salt Lake City (SLC), Minneapolis-St. Paul (MSP), or Atlanta (ATL), for example, requires a lot more spending than someone in Pittsburgh (PIT), let’s say.
+Simply stated, flyers in key hub markets are competing with more flyers from the same city, so Delta has to choose those passengers who mean the most to them and spend the most on airfare.
 Living in a non-hub city probably increases your chance of earning Delta 360° status.